afelix-95/ml-sentiment-cloud-deploy/README.md

 - **preprocess.py**: Loads the IMDb CSV, maps sentiments to labels (positive=1, negative=0), tokenizes reviews, and saves the dataset.
 - **train_distilbert.py**: Fine-tunes DistilBERT with Hugging Face Trainer, logs metrics (accuracy, F1-score) to Azure ML.
 - **register_model.py**: Registers the trained model in Azure ML registry.
+- **deploy_model.py**: Deploys the registered model to an Azure ML endpoint.
+This script creates a managed online endpoint and deployment using the Azure ML Python SDK.
+You can configure endpoint and deployment names via command-line arguments.

 ## Dependencies